tripleee/SmokeDetector-wiki/Feedback-Guidance.md

 > If SmokeDetector was implemented as a system-level block, would we want to catch this type of activity?

 If the answer to that question is *yes*, you should mark the post `k`.
-Otherwise, a `f` or `n` repsonse may be more appropriate.
+Otherwise, a `f` or `n` response may be more appropriate.

-If it's not obvious which type of feedback was appropriate for a post, it's recommended that you [leave a comment](Comments) on the post - this is generally useful for others looking at the post, and makes invalidating any conflicting feedbacks in the future much easier.
+If it's not obvious which type of feedback was appropriate for a post, it may be easier to refrain from giving feedback until you can discuss it with others in Charcoal HQ and work out what the correct response is.

 There are a few types of activity we have specific feedback guidelines for, as outlined below.